sr-stanley/osticket-lifecycle-examples/README.md

 </p>

 **7) Help Desk closes the Ticket**
 - Log out of **Maintenance Technicians** profile and log into your **Tier 1 Agents** profile.
-Add a closing public reply and then close the ticket.
+- Post a short public wrap-up, then close.
-Post a short public wrap-up, then close. **Why this matters:** Tickets remain owned/closed by Help Desk (single point of accountability).
+- Tickets remain owned/closed by Help Desk (single point of accountability).
 Tasks track onsite work separately for Maintenance.
+- Add a closing public reply and then close the ticket.

 Add a **Public Reply** (example):
 ```text